Home Refresh: How To Paint Over Painted Cabinets

 To ensure smooth application and vibrant color, sand the cabinets one more time before priming them.
 For minor color changes where you’re applying water-based paint over an already water-based finish, you might not need a primer.

-However, for a dramatic color transition or while painting over a solvent-based finish, a tinted primer or an oil-based bonding primer will do wonders for your cause.
+However, for a dramatic color transition or while painting over a solvent-based finish, a tinted or oil-based bonding primer will do wonders for your cause.

 Step #4: Get to Painting

-Start the painting process with the cabinet doors lying flat and away from the frames.
+Start the painting process by laying the cabinet doors flat and away from the frames.
 Remember, enamel paint tends to stay soft until the next day, so you either paint one side each day or employ some painting aids that allow you to paint both sides on the same day.

 An angled paintbrush works wonders when it comes to covering the narrow sections of your cabinets and their front panels.
 A 4-inch long fabric or foam roller is recommended to paint the ample parts of the panels and frames, ensuring a flawless look throughout your cabinets.
 Stick to a nap thickness of about ¼ inch for the best result.